EEGKit/FPulse/README.md

 	.\UserIgor\XOP_Ced\FPulseCed\MACHINE.H
 ```

 So from a technical reason you might not need them.
-But you might want to use them legal reasons, or in case we are now allowed to redistribute them.
+But you might need them for legal reasons, or in case we are now allowed to redistribute them.

 * Download, and install [1401 Windows Installer](http://ced.co.uk/files/winsupp.exe) in the default location (C:\1401\), and extract C:\1401\utils\Use1432.dll these files

 * Download, and install  [CFS library](http://ced.co.uk/files/MS54.exe) in the default location (C:\CFS library\), and extract C:\CFS Library\CPP\CFS32.dll

 * Download and install [Installer of MC700B](http://axograph.com/installers/MultiClamp_2_1_0_16.exe), in the default location (C:\Program Files (x86)\Molecular Devices\MultiClamp 700B Commander), and extract AxMultiClampMsg.dll from